 We are grateful for the generosity of friends within and outside our parish, who helped us purchase the acreage, renovate the hall, and pay off our mortgage within a year while maintaining the operating needs of an active parish.

-Now we are undertaking the funding of the church building itself and the new cemetery at an estimated cost of $3 million.
+Now we are undertaking the funding of the church building itself with an estimated cost of $3 million.
 This work also includes necessary site work and landscaping, utility renovations and access, and all preparation prior to the laying of our new church’s foundation.

 We welcome you to join us as we work to build a temple to the glory of God in this place we have been given, for this generation and many more to come